 With the Fully Cooper, though, you get a keyboard height of 17.3 inches and the top level sits at 22 inches.
 Depending on the height of your desk, this would comfortably fit someone 6’5.
 This could even get by for someone roughly 6’8″ with unideal ergonomics.

-The great thing about this desk is that even though it’s taller than most desktop workstations, it costs less than most.
-The Cooper Desk Converter is currently going for $290.
+The great thing about this desk is that even though it’s taller than most desktop workstations, it is still affordable for the quality it has.
+The Cooper Desk Converter will probably save you about $70 if you choose this over the popular Varidesk.
 This is a terrific price for the quality that you are getting as most standing desks on this level (pun intended) go for closer to $400.

 Versa Tables comes through with a terrific option for tall people.
 This is another great Z-type desk converter that even though isn’t quite as tall as the Cooper, may be better overall.
 This is a high-quality desktop option that I rated as one of the best workstations you can find.

 Its max height for the monitor level is 20 inches and the keyboard level is 3.5 inches lower than that which would sit at 16.5 inches above your desk.
 This means a total height of about 46.5 inches.

 The total height will depend upon your desk level, but assuming it is the highest height desks tend to be at (30 inches), then that means this desktop option is tall enough for someone 6’4″ and with a little strain someone as tall as 6’7″ could use this option.

-Again, this is one of the tallest desktop options as opposed to a full desk that you will find for taller people.
+Again, this is one of the tallest desktop workstations as opposed to a full desk that you will find for taller people.
 These options simply just are not made for tall people, but this one is another exception.